-- Access to good education - A safe city - A healthy environment - Job growth through investment in Southern Dallas - Convenient transportation through choices in how to get around - Quality of life through diverse housing, recreational, cultural and educational opportunities
+- Access to good education - A safe city - A healthy environment - Job growth through investment in Southern Dallas - Convenient transportation through choices in how to get around - Quality of life through diverse housing, recreational, culture an educational opportunities

 A key initiative of the forwardDallas!
-Plan was a focus on making high quality housing more accessible.
-The plan acknowledged that, within the regional context, Dallas has the greatest range of housing needs and problems.
-It recommended development of a housing strategy aimed at increasing home ownership, diversifying housing stock and providing more opportunities for affordable housing, while sustaining existing neighborhoods.
+Plan was a focus or making high quality housing more accessible.
+The plan acknowledged that, within the regional context Dallas has the greatest range of housing needs and problems.
+It recommended evel pment of a housing strategy aimed at increasing home ownership, diversifying housing stock and providing more opportunities for affordable housing, while sustaining existing neighborhoods.

 The forwardDallas!
-Comprehensive Plan can be found at http://dallascityhall.com/departments/pnv/strategic-planning/Pages/comprehensive-plan.aspx.
+Comprehensive Plan can be found at http://dallascityhall.com/departments/pnv/ rater c-planning/Pages/comprehensive-plan.aspx.